nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 8-Dec-2022

+Fixed-up most of the CRUD methods in the exploratory API Server to ensure consistent output and status code returns.
+Still need to refactor OUT the req, res, and next from the gameboard functions module.

+Had to do a `git reset --soft <commit>` due to my running `git commit -m 'message'` after an incidental `git add .` when I meant to `git add <file>`.
+Still not the ideal solution, but for this project the git history and messages aren't super critical.

+I discovered that adding non-async calls to another module, from within an async function can really cause timing havoc.
+The best solution is probably to move to promises over async/await.

+Mongoose provides for model validation within the schema, so I added that.

+Completing implementation of 'deleted' (boolean) and 'updated' (dateTime) field updates was not too bad.
+The biggest hurdle was learning how to create a valid timestamp in javascript: `const dateNow = new Date(Date.now());`.
+I modularized that so it can be called JIT from any other function that needs it.

+I'm not too thrilled with Pug.
+While it is nice as a quick-and-dirty html templating engine, doing anything too fancy with it is just too tedious.
+Also, the documentation mentions 'native' handling of arrays, which is true, but then they use examples that are awful (using hard-coded values) AND what is meant by 'native' is an Array can be passed-in to the rendered Pug file, and it will just list it horizontally within a 'p' element without any additional effort on the developer's part.
+It is probably the case that the desired output needs to be processed *prior* to passing it in to the rendered Pug file?
+Not sure I care much about it right now -- if I wanted to do something truly good for the user, I'd just create a React App and be done with it.

 ## Wednesday 7-Dec-2022

 Skipping an authentication provider service for now, working with cookies takeaways: